 Stressed?
 Trouble sleeping?
 Burnt out?
 You’ve come to the right place!

-Mindfulness is all the buzz these days, though the practice has been around for over 2,500 years – and for good reason!
-According to Jon Kabat-Zinn, the physician responsible for introducing mindfulness practices into Western medicine in the 1970’s, mindfulness means “paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”
-Mindfulness and meditation practices have been shown to decrease stress, improve sleep quality, increase compassion towards oneself and others, and improve overall well-being.
-Check out one of the many ways to learn these skills at Yale.
+Mindfulness is a way of being fully present with whatever is happening.
+It’s a skill which can be cultivated through meditation and other practices.
+According to Jon Kabat-Zinn, PhD, the creator of the Mindfulness-Based Stress Reduction program which introduced mindfulness to Western medicine in the late 1970’s, mindfulness is “paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”
+Mindfulness and other meditation practices have been shown to decrease stress, improve sleep quality, increase compassion towards oneself and others, and improve overall well-being.
+You’re invited to try the resource that feels right for you.

 *contact firstname.lastname@example.org for an access code